Predictions predicted by Spindrift Research.

 About "maybe," one prediction is what the Bruce and John Klingbeil said about future computer generated algorithmic realities: "A murky world looks like it could possibly happen."
 The Klingbeils often raised this question about future technology: "What are Christians and religious people going to do when God's creation is replaced with algorithms?"
 See this Spindrift blog that discusses how godlike technology has overwhelmed spirituality.

 1. Yes.
 The Klingbeils believed that once mainline society showed some initial excitement, the window of opportunity would be about ten years to get some serious work done with preliminary evidence that would be taken to the next step to establish that psychic thoughts and spiritual prayers were real phenomena in the world.
 Then strange things would happen to some experiments that showed promising results.
 The experiments would stop working and some funded projects would fail.
 The scientific skeptics would announce that they were right all along about errors in the previous paranormal studies that worked, the results of which would be called flukes.

 Ironically, discoveries such as in quantum physics and neuroscience suggest more research should be done with paranormal effects.
 Even though the window of opportunity seems to be closed for prayer.
 Projects should continue only for a few, but most funds will likey dry up until the window opens again by unforeseen events.
 (A Journey Into Prayer, pages 362 - 372.)

 2. Yes .
 A related prediction is becoming truer each day.
 Atheism will grow.
 So will a dominate scientific monopoly that will try to determine for everyone what is true and what is false.
 Atheists choose not to retain God in their knowledge.
 Only science is knowledge.
 Believers in God and religion might be pushed to become a separate segment of society.
 Believers might be categorized as uneducated and insane for believing in God and religion.

 Stemming from the bad behavior of some people of religion, Twenty-first Century men and women are choosing atheism.
-The atheist says, "If 9/11 is the way religious people act, the religious terrorists have created a great argument to be an atheist."
+The atheist says, "If 9/11 is the way religious people act, the religious terrorists have created a great argument to become an atheist."